kennytilton/matrix/cljc/matrix/README.md

 Too abstract?
 Here is how it looks/works [in a GUI](https://kennytilton.github.io/web-mx-quickstart/#/).

 ### Why "matrix"?
 The movies were fun, but no, not that.
-Forget maths.
+And forget maths.
 Think "cell culture".

 > A matrix provides structural support, regulates cell behavior, and plays a role in cellular signaling and communication. --ChatGPT